Terry Lewis (politician)

-Terence Lewis (born 29 December 1935), known as Terry Lewis, is a politician in the United Kingdom.
-He was educated at Mount Carmel School, Salford and did his National Service in the Royal Army Medical Corps before becoming a Personnel Officer.
-He was elected as the Labour member of parliament for Worsley, Greater Manchester in 1983.
-He retired at the 2005 general election, being succeeded by Barbara Keeley of Labour.
+Terence Lewis (29 December 1935 – 20 July 2026), known as Terry Lewis, was a British politician.
+He was educated at Mount Carmel School, Salford, and did his National Service in the Royal Army Medical Corps before becoming a Personnel Officer.
+He was elected as the Labour member of parliament for Worsley, Greater Manchester, in 1983.
+He retired at the 2005 general election and was succeeded by Barbara Keeley of Labour.

 In 2010 Lewis announced his resignation from the Labour Party, saying that it had 'lost its soul'.

+Lewis died on 20 July 2026, aged 90.